NBA on NBC: Telemundo Deportes

 Following NBC's $2.7 billion purchase of Telemundo Communications Group from Sony Pictures and Liberty Media on October 11, 2001, Deportes Telemundo began to gradually be integrated into NBC Sports, although it would maintain sports programming rights separate from the main NBC broadcast network and its sister cable channels.
 Under NBC (which ironically lost the rights to the league that year to ABC), on August 20, 2002, Telemundo signed a three-year agreement with the NBA for the Spanish language broadcast rights to 15 NBA and up to ten WNBA regular season games; Telemundo and the NBA did not renew the deal upon its expiration following the 2004–05 season.

 Beginning in 2025, Telemundo will return to airing select NBA games as a part of NBC's latest 11-year media rights agreement.
 For the first season, Telemundo will air 10 of NBC's 11 Sunday Night Basketball games, the 2026 NBA All-Star Game, and the NBA's Mexico Game.
+The Telemundo NBA broadcasting team is led by play-by-play announcer Álvaro Martín alongside expert analysts Greivis Vásquez (former NBA player) and Diego Balado.
+The on-air crew also features courtside reporter Diego Arrioja and host Adriana Monsalve.